Fairness for you

 We have always worked to ensure that we provide excellent, accessible services to our communities.

-Over the last few months we supported staff to complete Equality and Human Rights Impact Assessments and to provide updates to the project management area on are internal intranet.
+We continue to support staff to complete Equality and Human Rights Impact Assessments (EHRIA) and to provide updates to the project management area on the Councils internal intranet.

 Making Homes from Houses

-The successful partnership with Community Gateway Housing Association (CGA) continues, 25 properties have been acquired and are undergoing refurbishment and re-occupation.
+Activity has started to resume post COVID and the successful partnership with Community Gateway Housing Association (CGA) continues.
+In total 34 properties have been acquired so far and are undergoing refurbishment; of these 27 are already reoccupied.

 Accessible and Affordable Leisure Services